arvindr21/astrum/.github/CONTRIBUTING.md

 *When creating a feature request please apply the green “feature request” label.*

-We’re open to ideas and will consider any strong case for additional features to incorporate into Astrum.
+We’re open to ideas and will consider any strong case for additional features to incorporate into copper-framework.
 Please consider the wider user base when making a feature request.
 Will this the new feature benefit everyone?

 Example use cases and scenarios for why the new feature is being requested are always helpful.

-Thanks for taking the time and endeavouring to help make Astrum better.
+Thanks for taking the time and endeavouring to help make copper-framework better.

 <a name="pull-requests"></a>
 ## Pull requests

 Pull requests are a great help.
 Please ensure they remain focused in scope and commit messages conform to these [git message guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-**Please ask first** before developing any new features, otherwise you risk spending a lot of time working on something that we might not want to merge into Astrum.
+**Please ask first** before developing any new features, otherwise you risk spending a lot of time working on something that we might not want to merge into copper-framework.

 The following process is the best way to get your work included: